ThinkUpLLC/ThinkUp/docs/source/userguide/api/posts/index.rst

 `Twitter Mentions API  <http://dev.twitter.com/doc/get/statuses/mentions>`_ and it's overloaded with ThinkUp data.
 ThinkUp- specific data can be found in a "thinkup" namespace in each post and user JSON object.

-**Important:** The ThinkUp API currently does not support authentication.
-Therefore, you cannot retrieve private posts via the API.
-The API will only return posts that are public on Twitter or published on a Facebook Page.
-(ThinkUp automatically marks Facebook user profile posts private.)

 How do I use it?
 ----------------

-Using the API is quite simple.
-Let's say you wanted to make an API call of type "user_posts" for the user "samwhoo", your request would look like this:
+To make an API call of type "user_posts" for the user "samwhoo", your request would look like this:

 `http://example.com/your_thinkup_install/api/v1/post.php?type=user_posts&username=samwhoo`